aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/integrate-with-microsoft-report-viewer-in-local-mode/_index.md

 - If using Microsoft Report Viewer 2012 – browse to `<InstallDir>/Bin/ReportViewer2012/Aspose.Words.ReportingServices.dll`
 - If using Microsoft Report Viewer 2015 – browse to `<InstallDir>/Bin/ReportViewer2015/Aspose.Words.ReportingServices.dll`
 - If using Microsoft.ReportingServices.ReportViewerControl.Winforms or Microsoft.ReportingServices.ReportViewerControl.WebForms of version 140.X.X – browse to `<InstallDir>/Bin/ReportViewer2017/Aspose.Words.ReportingServices.dll`
-- If using Microsoft.ReportingServices.ReportViewerControl.Winforms or Microsoft.ReportingServices.ReportViewerControl.WebForms of version 150.X.X – browse to `<InstallDir>/Bin/ReportViewer2019/Aspose.Words.ReportingServices.dll`
+- If using Microsoft.ReportingServices.ReportViewerControl.Winforms or Microsoft.ReportingServices.ReportViewerControl.WebForms of version 150.X.X – browse to `<InstallDir>/Bin/ReportViewer2019/Aspose.Words.ReportingServices.dll` or `<InstallDir>/Bin/ReportViewer2022/Aspose.Words.ReportingServices.dll`

 where `<InstallDir>` is the directory, where you installed or unpacked Aspose.Words for Reporting Services.